Tshmofen/waterways-net/README.md

 `float GetWaterHeight(Vector3 globalPosition)` - When this method receives global position, it will do a raycast from it and return global height of the river for this point or `DefaultHeight` if river wasn't hit.

 `Vector3 GetWaterFlowDirection(Vector3 globalPosition)` - When this method receives global position, it will find a nearest baked river point and will interpolate river flow direction from it.
 The `Vector3` being returned is normalized.

+Notes
+---
+- It is not included here, but `test_net_assets` are actually using Zylann's `HeightMap terrain plugin`, so before accessing the test correctly you should [[download it]](https://github.com/Zylann/godot_heightmap_plugin) and place it in the `addons` folder.
+If something goes wrong, try use version `1.7.2`, that was used by me during development.

 (c) Tshmofen - Timofey Ivanov, 2023